How to make your own, homemade lip balm using just a few natural ingredients.

 20 drops peppermint essential oil

 In the top of a double boiler, heat the shea butter and the beeswax together until melted.
 Mix in the sweet almond oil.
 Remove from heat and mix in the essential oil.
 Working quickly, pour into tins, jars or tubes.
 This recipe filled up 4 small containers.
+It’s easy to double or quadruple if you want to give lip balm as gifts!

 Other recipes I’ve seen use cocoa butter, coconut oil, jojoba oil and vitamin E oil…so feel free to experiment.
 The beeswax gives the lip balm it’s ‘sticking’ power so I’d keep that ingredient in but I have seen recipes without it. (unbleached beeswax pellets look like yellow split peas by the way) I’m lucky that my local co-op carries all these ingredients in bulk so I didn’t have to spend a fortune.
 They sell the tins and tubes too.
 If you don’t have a store nearby that carries these things, check out Mountain Rose Herbs – they carry lots of ingredients and containers.